-tower, base, footings, and system components; An engineering analysis and certification of each tower, showing compliance with Article III of this Code; Drawings that indicate the total finished wind energy system heights from the grade level prior to any modifications, including any engineered break points along the tower; The wind survival speed of the entire system, including turbine, rotor blades, covers, and other components; Data pertaining to the tower's safety and stability, including any safety results from test facilities; and (f) A copy of the manufacturer's installation instructions. (g) For building or structurally-mounted systems: The certified and sealed engineering plans prepared by a professional engineer registered in the State of Texas must show how the wind energy system will be installed for the portions of the structure proposed for use in the mounting the system. (ii) The engineering plans must state and show that the proposed wind energy system is compatible with the portions of the mounting structure proposed for use. (iii) The engineering plans must state that the wind energy system does not impose a safety hazard to the main structure, adjacent property, or their occupants. applica a statements and additional documentation.
-In addition to the site plan, tions for all wind energy systems must include proof of the following in the f written statements: i.
-A statement verifying that the small, medium, or large wind energy conversion system will be used solely for on-site consumption of electricity, and any additional energy produced above the total onsite demand can only be sold to an electrical utility that normally provides electrical power to the property; ii.
-A statement from any architectural review board, property owners', or homeowners' association that the proposed system complies with association requirements and restrictions if applicable; iii.
+- (a) Design specifications of the wind energy system, including the tower, base, footings, and system components; - (b) An engineering analysis and certification of each tower, showing compliance with Article III of this Code; - (c) Drawings that indicate the total finished wind energy system heights from the grade level prior to any modifications, including any engineered break points along the tower; - (d) The wind survival speed of the entire system, including turbine, rotor blades, covers, and other components; - (e) Data pertaining to the tower's safety and stability, including any safety results from test facilities; and - (f) A copy of the manufacturer's installation instructions. - (g) For building or structurally-mounted systems: - (i) The certified and sealed engineering plans prepared by a professional engineer registered in the State of Texas must show how the wind energy system will be installed for the portions of the structure proposed for use in the mounting the system. - (ii) The engineering plans must state and show that the proposed wind energy system is compatible with the portions of the mounting structure proposed for use. - (iii) The engineering plans must state that the wind energy system does not impose a safety hazard to the main structure, adjacent property, or their occupants. - b.
+Written statements and additional documentation.
+In addition to the site plan, applications for all wind energy systems must include proof of the following in the form of written statements: - i.
+A statement verifying that the small, medium, or large wind energy conversion system will be used solely for on-site consumption of electricity, and any additional energy produced above the total onsite demand can only be sold to an electrical utility that normally provides electrical power to the property; - ii.
+A statement from any architectural review board, property owners', or homeowners' association that the proposed system complies with association requirements and restrictions if applicable; - iii.
 A statement that the project site is, or is not, where air traffic may be a consideration affecting the installation of the system.
 (The applicant shall provide evidence of compliance with any applicable aviation regulatory requirements);